preemptive/r8-docs/README.md

 <a name="minification"></a>
 ## Minification and Obfuscation

-Minification and Obfuscation are configured by using the many `-keep` based rules.
+Minification and Obfuscation are configured by using the `-keep` options.
+These options are configured by proving a [class specification](#class_spec).

 | Option (and Arguments)                                     | Description                                                                                                    |
 |------------------------------------------------------------|------------------------------------------------------------------------|